FirstFlush/PowerSweep/README.md

-# Powersweep - Windows Privilege Escalation Vector Finder
+# PowerSweep - Windows Privilege Escalation Vector Finder

-Powersweep is a PowerShell module designed to identify potential privilege escalation vectors on Windows systems.
+PowerSweep is a PowerShell module designed to identify potential privilege escalation vectors on Windows systems.
 It can be useful for CTF challenges, security evaluations, and learning PowerShell scripting.
 Please note that this project is a work in progress and should not be solely relied upon for security assessments.

 ## Features